Audi A7 variants

 At almost five metres long but under 1.5 metres tall, the A7 looks even more expensive than it is.
 Its wide ‘singleframe’ grille and intricate but pointy headlights give it plenty of presence.
 In true luxury car fashion, the interior is a real highlight, and the back seats have almost as many features as the front seats.
 Under the bonnet, there are brawny petrol, diesel and plug-in hybrid engines with vast reserves of power, and there’s the option of grippy all-wheel drive.

-What features does a used Audi A7 have?
+Owning a used Audi A7

 The Audi A7 is a true luxury car, and looks good value compared to some limousines.
 It’s stylish, thoroughly equipped and has the performance to match.
 Taller adults might wish for a little extra headroom, but there’s generous rear-seat space and a huge boot.
 You could see it as a luxury car for all the family.